covid-19-Re/shiny-dailyRe/app/md/methodsCH_it-ch.md

 <h4>Assessment of current epidemiological situation</h4>

-The effective reproductive number R<sub>e</sub> in early March was 2-3.5, which is in the range of reproductive numbers reported for other places.
+<p>The effective reproductive number R<sub>e</sub> in early March was 2-3.5, which is in the range of reproductive numbers reported for other places.
 The R<sub>e</sub> fell below the critical value of 1 in mid March.
-R<sub>e</sub> has increased continuously since mid April.
-Since the second week of June, R<sub>e</sub> is again significantly above one.
+R<sub>e</sub>has increased continuously since mid April.
+Estimates may vary between individual days.
+However, since mid-June, the R<sub>e</sub>is significantly above one.</p>
+<p>The number of weekly tests increased recently.
+Incorporating this increase confirms that R<sub>e</sub> is significantly above 1.
+This result reflects the recent observed increase in test positivity.
+The specificity of PCR tests is very high, resulting essentially in no false positive results which could bias our estimates.
+In addition to an increase in the number of confirmed cases, we currently observe an increase in the number of hospitalizations.
+In summary, all considered data and analyses points towards an exponential spread of COVID-19.</p>

 <h4>Methods</h4>